Paklock/HackRF1/Internal-speaker.md

 [[img/hw_h1_speaker_pinout.png]]

-On the H2, normally the connector and cable is included as seen here:
+On the H2, normally the connector and cable (use the red and yellow wires, isolate the black one) is included as seen here:

 [[img/hw_h2_speaker_pinout.png]]